JaowadH/PharmacyManagementSystem/README.md

 ### 1.4 How to Start the Application

-1. Clone the GitHub repository: `git clone <repository-url>`
+1. Clone the GitHub repository: `git clone https://github.com/JaowadH/PharmacyManagementSystem.git`
+2. Navigate to Menu directory.
-2. Compile the Java files: `javac *.java`
+3. Compile the Java files: `javac *.java`
-3. Run the application: `java Menu`
+4. Run the application: `java Menu`
-4. Follow on-screen instructions to interact with the system.
+5. Follow on-screen instructions to interact with the system.

 ### 1.5 Class Diagram